CKs-Technology-News/PrivacyTools/NOPE.md

 - [Linguee](https://www.linguee.com/) – Does not allow you to post large blocks of text like DeepL.
 However, it will give you very accurate translations for single words or phrases, along with context examples.
 It is not FOSS.
 - [LiquidVPN](https://arstechnica.com/information-technology/2021/09/film-studios-sue-liquidvpn-for-10-million-but-is-it-fair/)
 - [Liveschedule](https://liveschedule.tv/) – Search for the streaming schedules of content creators, contains Google Trackers.
+- [Matrix (Protocol)](https://matrix.org/) – An open network for secure, decentralized communication.
+Read [this](https://gitlab.com/libremonde-org/papers/research/privacy-matrix.org/-/blob/master/part1/README.md) and the [response](https://matrix.org/~matthew/Response_to_-_Notes_on_privacy_and_data_collection_of_Matrix.pdf).
+You can find a list of public home servers over [here](https://austinhuang.me/matrix-homeservers.html).
+Matrix is [questionable](https://lemmy.ml/post/134488).
+Group calls via VOIP have [no authentication](https://github.com/vector-im/element-web/issues/13074) currently, meaning that non room participants can also join the calls.
+We recommend that you do not use this feature for the time being.
+    - [Cinny](https://zulip.com/) – Imagine a Matrix client where you can enjoy the conversation using simple, elegant and secure interface protected by e2ee with the power of open source.
+    - [Commune Chat](https://commune.chat/) – Commune unifies chat, email and forums into one powerful tool.
+    - [Element](https://element.io/) – All-in-one secure chat app for teams, friends and organizations.
+Keeps conversations in your control, safe from data-mining and ads.
+[End-to-end encryption](https://blog.cryptoaustralia.org.au/2017/03/21/run-your-end-to-end-encrypted-chat-server-matrix-riot/).
+A list of official clients can be found [here](https://matrix.org/clients/).
+Profile pictures, reactions, and nicknames are not encrypted this among the fact that encryption is by default enabled for everything is the main reason why I do not list it.
+    - [Nheko](https://github.com/Nheko-Reborn/nheko) – Desktop client for Matrix using Qt and C++17.
+    - [Privacy research on Matrix.org](https://gitlab.com/libremonde-org/papers/research/privacy-matrix.org) – Small research project on Matrix.org. - **controversial**
+    - [SchildiChat (Android)](https://github.com/SchildiChat/SchildiChat-android) – Based on Element, with a more traditional instant messaging.
+    - [The Grid protocol](https://github.com/thegridprotocol/home) – The Grid is a Push-Native, Federated and Decentralized Event bus designed around privacy (EU GDPR) and self-hosting.
+It is an alternative protocol to Matrix. - **controversial**
+    - [gomuks](https://maunium.net/go/gomuks) – A terminal based Matrix client written in Go.
+    - [syphon](https://github.com/syphon-org/syphon) – A privacy focused Matrix client, not often updated and slower than e.g. FluffyChat.
+    - [weechat-matrix](https://github.com/poljar/weechat-matrix) – Weechat Matrix protocol script written in Python.
 - [MPC](https://www.vice.com/en/article/wjwbmm/inside-the-phone-company-secretly-run-by-drug-traffickers) #fedpot
 - [Mail Catch](http://mailcatch.com/en/disposable-email) – No SSL or TLS.
 - [Mail2Tor](https://mail2tor.com/) – No SSL or TLS.